AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 #### Established Timings

-An Established Timing is a predefined video mode consisting of frame width, height and rate and interlace mode.
-There are three blocks of Established Timings described in [E-EDID][E-EDID].
+Three blocks of Established Timings, described in the form of video mode lists, indicate support of industry de-facto video modes.
 Established Timings I and II are defined in [E-EDID][E-EDID] section 3.8 and Established Timings III in [E-EDID][E-EDID] section 3.10.3.9.
+Both sections give information about frame width, height and rate and interlace mode for each of the listed video modes.

 [Example](./Examples.md#established-timings)

 #### Standard Timings

-Standard Timing Definitions (STD) format is defined in [E-EDID][E-EDID] section 3.9.
+Standard Timings describe industry de-facto video modes that are not listed in the Established Timings.
+Standard Timings format is defined in [E-EDID][E-EDID] section 3.9.
 The mapping is as follows:

 - `urn:x-nmos:cap:format:frame_width` MUST be calculated from the _Horizontal Active Pixel Count_
 - `urn:x-nmos:cap:format:frame_height` MUST be calculated using the _Frame Width_ and _Image Aspect Ratio_
 - `urn:x-nmos:cap:format:grain_rate` MUST be calculated with _Field Refresh Rate_
 - `urn:x-nmos:cap:format:interlace_mode` MUST be set to `progressive`

-Some of STDs are described in [DMT][DMT] with more precise vertical frequencies than _Field Refresh Rate_.
-Such STDs SHOULD be described with `urn:x-nmos:cap:format:grain_rate` supporting both frame rate values.

 [Example](./Examples.md#standard-timings)

 #### Detailed Timing Descriptors (18 Byte Descriptors)

 Defined in [E-EDID][E-EDID] section 3.10, there are 4 possible descriptors which can be provided.
-The first, _Preferred Timing Mode_ is an obligation and MUST have the highest `urn:x-nmos:cap:meta:preference` value amid the Constraint Sets.
-Detailed Timing Descriptors describing _Native Video Formats_ MUST have higher `urn:x-nmos:cap:meta:preference` values than video modes not marked as native.
-Any Detailed Timing Descriptors in [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.
+Each Detailed Timing Descriptors in Base EDID and [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.

 The mapping is defined in section 3.10.2 and is applied as follows: